 Honors note bravery, exemplary service

-Nominations for Medal of Valor closes January 31.
+Nominations for Medal of Valor will be accepted through January 31, 2023.
 The awards recognize employees who distinguished themselves the previous year.

 The awards recognize heroism, bravery, or service beyond the normal demands of correctional/community service.